 Extensive Resource Handbook

 Each participant will receive an extensive resource handbook specifically designed for this seminar.
 Included in the handbook are:

-- Applications of Web 2.0 technology that provide opportunities for students to engage in communicative tasks
+- Applications of technology tools that provide opportunities for students to engage in communicative tasks

 - Examples of activities that lead students to “authentic” experiences using the target language